zeroblu3/2009Scape/README.md

 We also have a live game in the [Releases](https://github.com/2009scape/2009scape/releases) section that always runs the latest code.

+For information about what data we store, read over [this](https://github.com/2009scape/2009Scape/wiki/Information-We-Store).

 # Running your own instance
 Please follow this [self hosting guide](selfhosting.md)